Road Trip

 Pack Fewer Clothes

-If you think back on trips you have taken, you probably didn’t wear all the clothes you took.
-Pack less and wash some clothes if you have to along the way at your place of lodging.
+If you think back on trips you’ve taken, you probably didn’t wear all the clothes you took.
+Pack less and wash some clothes if you have to along the way in your hotel or motel room.

 Road Maps